It’s banned in most countries. So does animal testing in cosmetics still matter? We investigate

 Consumers who live in cities and countries where cosmetic animal testing is illegal, often fairly assume all cosmetics they buy are free from animal testing.
 However, this is not necessarily the case.
 A company like Maybelline can sell their cosmetics in places with animal testing bans like the U.K., California, Australia and across the European Union – but they still test on animals for the Chinese market.

-While brands themselves may not have to do this, they can send products to China for the authorities there to test on animals, thus washing their hands of direct cruelty (but still engaging in it indirectly).
+While brands themselves may not have to do this, they can send products to China for the authorities there to test on animals.
+This washes their hands of direct cruelty, but still engages in it indirectly.

-For example, one anonymous cosmetics brand owner told us this, about their venture into the Chinese market:
+One anonymous cosmetics brand owner told us about their venture into the Chinese market:

 “Our cooperation as a Leaping Bunny brand with Cruelty Free International is not about ‘getting around’ Chinese laws.
 We have been working with the regulations in China.
 [To do this without animal testing], we are using the former pilot project to make sure we are all comfortable that existing regulations with our extra built-in checks and safeguards on post-market testing work for cruelty free brands.”